 - Recommendation 2.1 which requires that the majority of the Board be independent Directors.
 The Board considers that the mix of skills and experience of and the contributions by the non-independent Non-Executive Directors offsets the benefits to the Company of having a majority of independent Non-Executive Directors.
-However, as part of the review of Board Performance (refer below), Directors have regard to the balance of independent and non-independent Non-Executive Directors. - Recommendation 2.4 which requires that the Nomination and Remuneration Committee be chaired by an independent Non-Executive Director and have a majority of independent Non-Executive Directors as members.
-Mr Nicholson replaced Mr Osborne (retired) as Chairman of the Nomination and Remuneration Committee during the course of the year.
+However, as part of the review of Board Performance (refer below), Directors have regard to the balance of independent and non-independent Non-Executive Directors. - Recommendation 2.2 which requires that the Chairman of the Board be an independent Director.
+Mr Johnson is Chairman of the Board and is not considered by Directors to be independent.
+The Board considers that the skills and experience that Mr Johnson brings as Chairman add value to the deliberations and functioning of the Board.
+Further, K&S Corporation Limited's Deputy Chairman, Mr Boulton, is an independent Non-Executive Director who is able to fulfil the role of Chairman where and to the extent that any conflicts of interest arise for Mr Johnson.

+Recommendations 2.4 and 8.1 which require that the Nomination and Remuneration Committee be chaired by an independent Non-Executive Director and have a majority of independent Non-Executive Directors as members.
+Mr Nicholson was the Chairman of the Nomination and Remuneration Committee during the course of the year.
 Mr Nicholson is not considered by Directors to be an independent Director.
 The other current members of the Nomination and Remuneration Committee (Messrs Johnson and Winser) are also not considered by Directors to be independent.
 As the Nomination and Remuneration Committee is only empowered to make recommendations to the Board, Directors are of the view that any decisions as to nomination and remuneration are still subject to an appropriate level of scrutiny by independent Non-Executive Directors as those decisions are reserved to the Board.